 All students, employees, and guests should promptly and accurately report crimes in progress, life and death situations, crashes with injuries, and other suspected emergencies or dangerous situations to 911.
 Dialing 911 on campus will contact the Orlando Police Department.
 Specify your location if you are calling from a cellphone.
 Stay on the line until the dispatcher identifies your location and tells you to hang up.
-Campus Security will automatically be notified of the call.
-Campus Security may also be called directly at 407-582-2000, who will notify the UCF Police Department by calling the Clery Hotline at 407-823-0595.
+Valencia Campus Security will automatically be notified by the communications center that received the 911 call.
+Valencia Campus Security may also be called directly at 407-582-1000, who will notify the UCF Police Department by calling the Clery Hotline at 407-823-0595.